The ROI Lie: Why Smart Leaders Bet on Six Capitals

 Daniel Buritica

 Alright, let’s flip it.
-Let’s talk about someone who’s .
+Let’s talk about someone who’s getting it right.
 For me, Unilever is one of the best examples of capital intelligence in action.

 Greg Galle